naitmit/Hydrostatic2019/README.md

 # Usage

 There are 3 main parts to this repository: the Niagara directory, fft_test directory, and the scripts outside of these directories.
 First be familiar with these outside scripts, then look into those directories.
 Descriptions of the scripts are below.
 An example of a typical routine in using these scripts follows.
+Contact me if additional clarification is needed.
 ## Scripts outside of directories

 These are the main scripts, usually all run on NICOGWS2015.